 Attempting to secure additional financing may divert our management from our day-to-day activities, which may adversely affect our ability to develop product candidates.
 In addition, we cannot guarantee that future financing will be available in sufficient amounts or on terms acceptable to us, if at all.
+As a result of the COVID-19 pandemic and actions taken to slow its spread, the global credit and financial markets have experienced extreme volatility and disruptions, including severely diminished liquidity and credit availability, declines in consumer confidence, declines in economic growth, increases in unemployment rates and uncertainty about economic stability.
+If the equity and credit markets deteriorate, it may make any necessary debt or equity financing more difficult, more costly and more dilutive.
 If we are unable to raise additional capital when required or on acceptable terms, we may be required to significantly delay, scale back or discontinue the development or commercialization of product candidates or otherwise significantly curtail, or cease, operations.
 If we are unable to pursue or are forced to delay our planned drug development efforts due to lack of financing, it would have a material adverse effect on our business, operating results and prospects.